- What is Benadryl?

 What Is Benadryl?

 Benadryl, also known as diphenhydramine, is a type of antihistamine that is used to treat a cough, cold, itching, watery eyes, hives and other allergy symptoms.
-It is also used for managing anxiety and insomnia, which is common among pregnant women.

 The drug is available in two major forms, tablets and syrup (2).
 Other brand names of diphenhydramine include Sominex, Nytol, and Unisom.